3456kayy/Encryption-Decryption-with-Bash/README.md

 <h2>Program walk-through:</h2>

-Due to its length, I have attached a Word file for your review, which contains the input code.
+Due to its length, I have attached a Word file for you to review, which contains the input code.
 The steps and explanations are annotated with hashtags for clarity: <br/>
 You can [view the Word file here](encryptdecrypt.docx).
 <br />
 <br />